jepstein-eagle/adaptable/packages/adaptable-react-aggrid/README.md

 # Adaptable React ag-Grid

-Repository for AdapTable React ag-Grid Wrapper.
+Repository for AdapTable React ag-Grid Wrapper ((adaptable-react-aggrid)

-This allows you to install, instantiate and reference AdapTable using ag-Grid in a "React-friendly" manner.
+The React Wrapper allows you to install, instantiate and reference AdapTable using ag-Grid in a "React-friendly" manner.

 ## Upgrade guide